Simple Commands

 if len(solutions) > 0:

-# Collect all of the operations that were done
+# Collect all the operations that were done

 all_operations = []